 SWIFT’s external security auditor performs an annual independent external audit of our messaging services.
 This audit is conducted in accordance with the requirements in the applicable International Standards on Assurance Engagements.
 The resulting reports provide independent assurance on the security and reliability of SWIFT’s services in scope.
 Reports covering calendar years up to 2015 were prepared under the ISAE 3402 standard and contained the Independent Security Auditor’s opinion that they have obtained reasonable assurance that SWIFT has adequate and effective controls in place to meet the stated control objectives in the areas of Governance, Confidentiality, Integrity, Availability, and Change Management.
 As of 2016, reports are produced under the ISAE 3000 standard.
 Aligned with CPMI-IOSCO’s Expectations for Critical Service Providers, they cover the areas of Risk Management, Security Management, Technology Management, Resilience and User Communication.
 Both ISAE 3402 and ISAE 3000 are international standards which enable service providers such as SWIFT to provide independent assurance on their processes and controls to their customers and their auditors.

-Every year the report is made available to customers upon request, as well as to potential customers subject to appropriate confidentiality arrangements.
+The FIN & SWIFTNet ISAE 3000 report and the Lite2 ISAE 3000 report are made available to customers upon request, as well as to potential customers subject to appropriate confidentiality arrangements.